petersatsuse/azure-compute-docs/articles/virtual-machines/vm-applications.md

 ## Limitations

-- **No more than 3 replicas per region**: When you're creating a VM Application version, the maximum number of replicas per region is three.
+- **No more than 10 replicas per region**: When you're creating a VM Application version, the maximum number of replicas per region is ten for both page blob and block blob.

 - **Storage with public access and SAS URI with read privilege:** The storage account needs to have public level access and use a SAS URI with read privilege, as other restriction levels fail deployments.
 SAS Tokens can be bypassed by publishing the artifact on the storage account by allowing anonymous access.

-- **System Assigned Managed identity:** The compute galleries system managed assigned identity cannot be used to access a blob in the storage account.

 - **Retrying failed installations**: Currently, the only way to retry a failed installation is to remove the application from the profile, then add it back.

 - **Only 25 applications per VM**: No more than 25 applications may be deployed to a VM at any point.

-- **2GB application size**: The maximum file size of an application version is 2 GB.
+- **2GB application size**: The maximum file size of an application version (mediaLink) is 2 GB.
+The maximum file size for defaultConfigurationLink is 1GB.

-- **No guarantees on reboots in your script**: If your script requires a reboot, the recommendation is to place that application last during deployment.
-While the code attempts to handle reboots, it may fail.

 - **Requires a VM Agent**: The VM agent must exist on the VM and be able to receive goal states.